MeowIT/react-recipe-app/README.md

 # Getting Started with Create React App

-A small recipe app where you can search for recipes <3
+A small app where you can search for recipes <3

 ## Available Scripts